-Exploratory data analysis, sampling distributions, regression, sampling designs, confidence intervals, hypothesis testing, ANOVA.
-Statistical software is used and applications, including projects, are undertaken.
-Not open to students who have taken MATH 226 or PSYC 215.
+Exploratory data analysis, sampling and experimental designs, sampling distributions and confidence intervals, hypothesis testing, least squares regression, ANOVA, applications.
+Statistical software is used and a semester long project with real data is undertaken.
+Not open to students who have MATH 226 or PSYC 215 credit.